 Meyer felt the warmth of the sun on his shoulders through a thin civilian shirt.
 After seven years of soldiering, the civilian shoes still felt strangely light on his feet.
 The clanging of the trams and the women's voices on the street thrilled him.
 He was safe.
 He survived the war, the bombings, the cold and the hunger, the German attacks and the anti-Semitic bastards in the Russian army.
 After Germany surrendered, he was sent to the Far East.
-The Russian Army marched for hundreds of miles through Mongolia to the Japanese front, but the Americans bombed Hiroshima and Nagasaki, and the war was over.
+The Russian Army marched to the Japanese front through Mongolia.
+Before they could get there, though, the Americans bombed Hiroshima and Nagasaki, and the war was over.
 The army sent him to Siberia then to build some fortifications.
 He survived that too, although carrying giant logs and living in constant cold and wetness undermined his health in ways he didn't even start to understand.
 But he went to war as a bookish, sickly young boy and came back as a strong, reliable young man.
 After a couple of years at home his mother began to nag him to find a good Jewish girl and get married.
 In fact, right now he was going to meet a young lady recommended by a matchmaker.